Step 5: How to create a portfolio website that impresses hiring managers

 You don’t need to drop your entire website project to write three blogs on the spot—in fact, please don’t.
 Doing that just pulls your brain in two different directions at once.
 Tackle this part when you need a break from your portfolio site or when you’re finished with it.

 Good writing comes from experience, which could put you in that classic trap of “no experience, no job.”
 Don’t fret.
 Use the checklist and my own examples below to get started on brainstorming some topics.
-If in doubt, talk about everything you’ve learned and how you’ve grown through the process of making this portfolio site.
+If in doubt, talk about everything you’ve learned and how you’ve grown in school, or even through the process of making this portfolio site.

 Where to start writing: